A2 Key: Timing and results

 Candidates take the Reading and Writing and the Listening papers on the same day.
 The Speaking paper is often taken a few days before or after the Reading and Writing and the Listening papers, or on the same day.

 The exam is available to be taken at test centres in paper-based and computer-based formats.
 Both versions of the exam award the same internationally accepted certificate.
 The Speaking test is only available to be taken face-to-face with an examiner.

 The paper-based exam and the computer-based exam are offered at test centres throughout the calendar year.
-A directory of all global exam centres and their contact details can be accessed on the Cambridge Assessment English website.

 Successful candidates receive two documents: a Statement of Results and a certificate.
 Universities, employers, and other organisations may require either of these documents as proof of English language skills.

 An online Statement of Results is available to candidates four to six weeks after the paper-based exam and two weeks after the computer-based exam.
 Successful candidates (those scoring above 45) receive a hard-copy certificate within two months of the paper-based exam and within four weeks of the computer-based exam.